TEAMMATES/teammates/docs/ide-usage.md

      ![setupguide-3.png](images/setupguide-3.png)

    * Set Java SE 7 as default JDK.
-To do this ``` Project properties → Java Compiler → Tick "Use compliance from execution environment 'JavaSE-1.7' on the 'Java Build Path'" ```.
+To do this, go to ``` Project properties → Java Compiler → Tick "Use compliance from execution environment 'JavaSE-1.7' on the 'Java Build Path'" ```.

      ![setupguide-7.png](images/setupguide-7.png)